- 1 How To Tell If Steak Has Gone Bad

 The steak will begin to deteriorate as soon as it’s been exposed to spoilage bacteria, resulting in mould and a foul odour.

 It has a weird smell.

-Even if raw steak doesn’t smell the best, your nose can typically detect the difference between a nice, fresh steak and rancid meat.
+Even if a raw steak that is past its shelf life doesn’t smell great, your nose can typically detect the difference between a nice, fresh steak and rancid meat.
 It will no longer smell like raw beef but rather like ammonia if it has been spoilt.
 As soon as you get a whiff of it, you’ll know exactly what you’re dealing with.

 It’s also worth noting that you shouldn’t always rely on your nose for this task.
 Because the dry ageing process produces lactic acid, which has a pungent odour, dry-aged steak can have a smoky flavour.
 When in doubt, try some of our other “how to tell if a steak is rotten” suggestions to get the answers you need.